eBardX/XestiMonitors/README.md

     See [Other Monitors](#other_monitors) for details.

-XestiMonitors also provides a “wrapper” around `CMMotionManager` to make it easier for your app to obtain both raw and processed motion measurements from the device.
+XestiMonitors also provides a “wrapper” around the Core Motion framework to make it easier for your app to obtain both raw and processed motion measurements from the device.
 See [Motion Monitors](#motion_monitors) for details.